pavithraes/xprof/docs/roofline_model.md

-## Roofline Analysis Tool
+## Roofline Model Tool

-The Roofline Analysis tool offers an intuitive visual performance model that you can use to understand the inherent hardware limitations impacting your program’s performance.
+The Roofline Model tool offers an intuitive visual performance model that you can use to understand the inherent hardware limitations impacting your program’s performance.
 Specifically, it focuses on whether the program is memory-bound or compute-bound, and how close the program's performance is to the hardware's